-For this reason, the Management Board of RBI with the consent of the Supervisory Board established a so-called "Share Incentive Program" already in August 2005 and prolonged this Program accordingly for the years 2006, 2007, 2008, 2009 and 2011 with tranches that were geared to the new framework.
+The Management Board of RBI with the consent of the Supervisory Board established a so-called "Share Incentive Program" ("SIP") in August 2005 under which shares of the company are conditionally allotted to the beneficiaries of the SIP.
 The SIP grants the beneficiaries the right to be allotted a specific number of RBI shares by RBI after a tying-up period, conditional on their making a self-financed investment and achieving the performance criteria fixed in the SIP from time to time.

-The detailed terms and conditions of the SIP were most recently published via euro adhoc for the 2011 tranche on September 14th, 2011 in accordance with sec.
+The detailed terms and conditions of the SIP were most recently published via euro adhoc for the 2013 tranche on 5 July 2013 in accordance with sec.
 95 para.
 6 in conjunction with sec.
 159 para.
 2 sub-para.
 3 of the Stock Corporation Act (sec.
 82 para.
 9 of the Stock Exchange Act [BörseG]).